Skip to content

 28. Reports total volumes (or percentages) sourced by company-owned processing facilities that come from company's own operations and third-parties?

-The company reports a total of 302,602.39 tonnes of wet rubber to be sourced by company-owned processing facilities that come from the company's own operations and third parties in 2021.
+The company reports a total of 290,515 tonnes of dry rubber to be sourced by company-owned processing facilities that come from the company's own operations and third parties in 2022.

 This indicator is disabled as the company does not operate manufacturing facilities.